GerritCodeReview/plugins_reviewers/src/main/resources/Documentation/about.md

 to a change that is in `private` state.
 Reviewers will only be added to such a change if it transitions out of `private` state.

+__NOTE__:
+This plugin automatically naively filters out groups that follow the style from the singleusergroup plugin.
+That is; groups that start with `user/` will not be suggested, regardless of source.

 SEE ALSO
 --------